ibm-public-cos/crs-docs/pages/api-reference/api-reference.md

 #### Copy an object

 A `PUT` given a path to a new object creates a new copy of another object specified by the `x-amz-copy-source` header.
 Unless otherwise altered the metadata remains the same, although any ACL is reset to `private` for the  account creating the copy.
+This operation does not make use of operation specific query parameters or payload elements.

-##### Syntax
+###### Syntax

 ```bash
 PUT https://{endpoint}/{bucket-name}/{object-name} # path style
 PUT https://{bucket-name}.{endpoint}/{object-name} # virtual host style
 ```

-##### Optional headers
+#### Optional headers

 Header | Type | Description
 --- | ---- | ------------